Colorado Shakespeare Festival: 1990s

 Dick Devin, who started working at the CSF as a lighting designer in 1981, and done design work in Hong Kong, Tokyo and Cairo, was selected as the festival's producing artistic director nine years later.

-Under Devin in the 1990s and 2000s, CSF bumped the number of annual summer productions from three to four, with occasional forays into non-Shakespeare other classical or related material, such as Tom Stoppard's Rosencrantz and Guildenstern Are Dead in 1995 and Molière's The Miser in 1996.
+Under Devin in the 1990s and 2000s, CSF bumped the number of annual summer productions from three to four, with occasional forays into non-Shakespeare or related material, such as Tom Stoppard's Rosencrantz and Guildenstern Are Dead in 1995 and Molière's The Miser in 1996.

 Among Devin's innovations was a program that offered free tickets to productions by other companies with the purchase of a season subscription.
 In 2003, for instance, those who bought CSF subscriptions also received tickets to productions at the Denver Center, Nomad Theatre, Denver's Curious Theatre, the Colorado Music Festival and the University of Colorado Concerts series.

 In 2010, Devin was named an Honorary Lifetime Member Award by the U.S. Institute for Theatre Technology Inc., of which he had served as president.

 The festival began to experience budget shortfalls, which were periodically covered by the College of Arts and Sciences.
 Devin cited funding challenges as one reason he decided to step down: "After 17 years of trying to find a half million dollars a year, it gets to be a struggle to get up and make it happen every year.
-That's the principal reason," he told the Daily Camera newspaper.
+That's the principal reason," he told the Daily Camera.

 2000s and 2010s

 With the arrival of Philip Sneed in 2006, CSF began producing six plays each year, including non-Shakespeare works such as Woody Guthrie’s American Song (2008) and To Kill a Mockingbird (2009).
-To Kill a Mockingbird was widely praised by critics and earned a prestigious Ovation Award from the Denver Post for its director, Jane Page.
+To Kill a Mockingbird was widely praised by critics and earned a prestigious Ovation Award from The Denver Post for its director, Jane Page.
 Sneed was a CU-Boulder graduate and former CSF actor who came to the festival after serving as director of the Foothill Theatre Company in Nevada City, California.

 Sneed was seen as willing to experiment.
-He brought in Tina Packer, founder of Shakespeare and Co. in Massachusetts, to present her five-part work, Women of Will, performed by Pack and Nigel Gore in 2011, and special performances of a condensed version in 2012.
-He also launched a plan to perform Shakespeare's Henriad histories — Richard II, Henry IV, parts 1 and 2, and Henry V, over three seasons, 2013–15.
+He invited Tina Packer, founder of Shakespeare & Company, to present her five-part work, Women of Will, performed by Pack and Nigel Gore in 2011, and special performances of a condensed version in 2012.
+He also launched a plan to perform Shakespeare's Henriad — Richard II, Henry IV Part 1, Henry IV Part 2 and Henry V, over three seasons, 2013–15.

 The festival also produced holiday shows from 2007 to 2011, including A Child’s Christmas in Wales (2007–08), A Christmas Carol (2009-10) and It’s a Wonderful Life (2011).

 He also established a “cultural exchange” with the Maxim Gorky Theatre in Vladivostok, Russia.
-In 2011, CSF hosted Gorky director Efim Zyenyatsky and Russian actors for a bi-lingual production of The Inspector General.
-In October 2012, he traveled with frequent CSF actors Jamie Ann Romero and Geoffrey Kent to Vladivostok, where they performed in a bilingual version of Noises Off, which CSF had produced the previous summer.
+In 2011, CSF hosted Gorky director Efim Zyenyatsky and Russian actors for a bi-lingual production of Nikolai Gogol's The Inspector General.
+In October 2012, he traveled with frequent CSF actors Jamie Ann Romero and Geoffrey Kent to Vladivostok, where they performed in a bilingual version of Michael Frayn's Noises Off, which CSF had produced the previous summer.